 Expectations can, and will, shift.
 But – despite the new visibility of transgender politics – an entire overhaul of gender is unlikely.
 Ultimately, ‘we have no way of taking the experiment out of the context in which we live,’ says O’Reilly – and let’s not forget that, for the majority of the population, male and female binaries still govern.
 It is yet to be seen whether the trans movement will act to destabilise, or in fact only reinforce, the way that gender is sanctified around parenthood.

 Purdham is unfazed.
 She shrugs her shoulders and flicks her long hair.
 ‘Nobody ever gives you a handbook to life.
 People make it too serious,’ she says, staring at the outline of a cinnamon heart floating on her frothy coffee.
 ‘Let it up a little.
-I think being a trans parent will be exactly the same as being a normal parent: frigging hard.’Make a donation
+I think being a trans parent will be exactly the same as being a normal parent: frigging hard.’Support Aeon: make a one-off donation